Mojitoapplemint/ObsidianNote/Introductory Logic/Arguments Fundamental.md

 Different cultures have different moral codes.
 But if ethics were objective then all cultures would agree about what's right or wrong.
 This goes to show that ethics aren't objective.

 # Validity and Soundness
+1. All living things need water
+2. Roses need water
+3. Therefore, roses are living things
+$\implies$ Bad(Invalid) Argument

+An argument is **valid** iff it is not possible for the premises to be true and the conclusion false
+- Truth of premises guarantee truth of conclusion

 #